finanzcheck/AOM/README.md

 This requires a [mobile or desktop client app](https://account.live.com/developers/applications) at Bing.
 Piwik's URI (e.g. http://local.piwik.de/) must be added at Bing to the app's valid redirect URLs under "API settings".

 Bing's data is being imported once a day.
-You can (re)import data manually by executing `./console aom:import --platform=Bing --startDate=2015-12-20 --endDate=2015-12-20`.
-You can merge imported data manually by executing `./console aom:merge --platform=Bing --startDate=2015-12-20 --endDate=2015-12-20`.

 ### Criteo